Music of Newfoundland and Labrador: Modern era

 The exception to this decline in traditional music's popularity was the Belloram-based group Simani, composed of Bud Davidge and Sim Savory.
 They recorded a total of 12 albums from 1977 to 1997 and enjoyed success throughout Newfoundland and Labrador.

 The advent of the East Coast Music Awards helped stimulate the Atlantic Canadian music scene, and was accompanied by the rise of Ron Hynes, Buddy Wasisname, The Irish Descendants, and Thomas Trio and The Red Albino, while Great Big Sea, The Navigators, and The Punters have also become well known for their mixture of traditional and popular music.
 A resurgence of traditional Newfoundland music is evidenced by the creation of several popular compilation CDs such as The Christmas Wish: Newfoundland Yuletide Favourites, the Downhomer Presents... series, and the Homebrew series (which has sold over 50,000 copies).

 In 2008, the Atlantis Music Prize was established by The Scope, and is to be awarded annually to the best new album from Newfoundland and Labrador.
 The first winning album was Another Month by Mercy, the Sexton.
 In the late 2000s, the local rap group Gazeebow Unit was noted for its use, whether parodic or metaparodic, of Newfoundland English in rap music.

 Notable newcomers bringing national and international recognition to the province include Hey Rosetta!, Amelia Curran, The Mountains & the Trees, Sherman Downey, Adam Baxter, AE Bridger, Andrew James O'Brian, Don Brownrigg, Damhnait Doyle, Kat McLevey, The Novaks, and Soap Opera.

-Since 2013 the musical, Come From Away has been a major contributing factor in promoting the province and its people.
+Since 2013, the musical Come From Away has been a major contributing factor in promoting the province and its people.
 While the score is mostly original music, the song "Heave Away" is prominently featured in one of the numbers.

 Radio play

 Newfoundland music can be heard on CBC Radio One's local programming.

 VOCM's Irish Newfoundland Show with Greg Smith Saturday mornings, Sunday mornings on CHOZ-FM's Jigs and Reels with Danielle Butt, or VOCM-FM's Homebrew with Sam Whiffen.

-Memorial University's campus station, CHMR-FM Radio has several shows dedicated entirely to Newfoundland and Labrador music, including Jiggs Dinner with Roland Skinner.
-Other stations playing local music are Southern Shore Sounds (Ferryland), Voice of Bonne Bay (VOBB), chmr.ca, Mun Radio, CHMR-FM 93.5 FM (Aliant 787 & Rogers 942), CKWR-FM 98.5 FM, CJBI-FM, and Bay Of Islands Radio BOIR.ca.
-100.1 CKVB-FM (Corner Brook).
+Memorial University's campus station, CHMR-FM Radio, has several shows dedicated entirely to Newfoundland and Labrador music, including Jiggs Dinner with Roland Skinner.
+Other stations playing local music are Southern Shore Sounds (Ferryland); Voice of Bonne Bay (VOBB); MUN Radio, CHMR-FM 93.5 FM (Aliant 787 and Rogers 942); CKWR-FM 98.5 FM; CJBI-FM; and BayFM 100.1 CKVB-FM (Corner Brook; formerly Bay of Islands Radio, and abbreviated BOIR).

-More Celtic and local music can be heard on Celtic Wake Up hosted by Zach Snow and The NewFound Records Radio Hour hosted by Wayne Tucker, both on CHMR.
+More Celtic and local music can be heard on Celtic Wake Up hosted by Zach Snow and The NewFound Records Radio Hour hosted by Wayne Tucker; both programs air on CHMR.

-From Kitchener Waterloo, Ontario on CKWR-FM, a weekly live to air radio show called Jigs & Reels Radio KW with host Dean Clarke.
+A weekly live-to-air radio show called Jigs & Reels Radio KW airs on CKWR-FM; the station broadcasts from Kitchener-Waterloo, Ontario, while the Jigs & Reels Reels program is hosted Dean Clarke.

 Noted artists

-Modern Newfoundland & Labrador musicians include Hey Rosetta!, folk group The Flummies, rock musician David Penashue of Tipatchimun (who sings Innu language rock), Canadian folk-rock band Great Big Sea, and a Canadian a folk trio The Once.
+Modern Newfoundland & Labrador musicians include Hey Rosetta!, folk group The Flummies, rock musician David Penashue of Tipatchimun (who sings Innu language rock), Canadian folk-rock band Great Big Sea, and Canadian folk trio The Once.